-With many of these companies in the same country, only a number of countries mine and export a significant amount of bitcoins.
+With many of these companies in the same country, only a small number of countries mine and export a significant amount of bitcoins.

 It’s estimated that these mining pools own somewhere around 60% of Bitcoins hash power, meaning they mine about 60% of all new bitcoins.